datsciafrica/dsa2017/index.md

 ### 30th June and 1st July

-Two day workshop for data science in Africa
+Two day workshop for data science in Africa.